-Chocolate fudge is a favorite to give (and get!) this time of year, in part because of its rich, homemade flavor.
+Chocolate fudge is a favorite to give (and get!) around the holidays and a classic vacation treat, in part because of its rich, homemade flavor.
 But there’s some confusion about fudge itself—namely, are fudge and chocolate the same?
-Though we’d be happy to receive either one this season, it must be said that fudge and chocolate are two distinct desserts– though fudge commonly is made with chocolate, it can also be flavored with countless other ingredients running the gamut from peanut butter to vanilla to coffee.
+Though we’d be happy to receive either one any time of year, it must be said that fudge and chocolate are two distinct desserts; and though fudge is commonly made with chocolate, it can also be flavored with countless other ingredients running the gamut from peanut butter to vanilla to coffee.

 Whether you make it at home or pick it up from one of the time-honored shops that still make their own fudge, knowing more about how fudge is different from chocolate will come in handy.
 Let’s dive in and find out the difference.

-The main issue that novice bakers encounter with fudge is that it can be a bit of an exact science.
-Traditional fudge recipes require heating the sugar mixture to what is called the “soft-ball stage”, or the point at which sugar will hold a ball-like shape (but not become hard and crystallized) when dropped in a bath of cold water.
-This process is shared with another confectionary treat, caramel— both require the aid of a trustworthy candy thermometer to get the temperature just right.
-In order to avoid a “failed” batch of fudge, we suggest using a recipe that calls for marshmallow fluff or condensed milk, which mitigates this risk.
+If you’re a nervous novice and don’t want to risk a “failed” batch of fudge, we suggest using a recipe that calls for marshmallow fluff or condensed milk, which mitigates this risk.
 Try our recipe for peanut butter chocolate fudge.
-Or, use Nutella as a substitute to create this not-quite-fudge fudge (we won’t tell!).
+Or, use Nutella as a substitute to create this not-quite-fudge fudge (we won’t tell, and no one else will be able to!).
 No matter what recipe you use, you’ll know your fudge is finished when it has “set” in the refrigerator and holds its shape with a slight bit of give.
 Fudge can be cut into squares and wrapped for easy and delicious snacking, though we’re partial to topping near-finished fudge with nuts for an additional touch of flavor—or, simply swirl a butter knife through the top of the fudge as it sets for an elegant, polished presentation.